Best Portable Air Conditioners UK (2026): Expert Picks for Every Home

 A

-Prices are approximate RRPs as of June 2025; check retailers for current prices and deals.
+Prices are approximate RRPs as of March 2026; check retailers for current prices and deals (table includes affiliate links, which may earn us a small commission - at no extra cost to you.)

 Ready to stop your flat from turning into a sauna?